SPARC-FAIR-Codeathon/2025-team-A/README.md

 * **Advanced Search Filters**: Filter datasets by tags, authors, or other metadata fields.
 * **Expanded File Previews**: Add support for more complex file types, such as 3D models or specialized biological data formats.
 * **Dataset Versioning**: Manage multiple versions of the same dataset.

-## Reporting Issues

-* If you encounter a bug or have a feature request, please create a new issue in our GitHub repository.
-* If you've solved an issue, we welcome you to submit a pull request!